marcospont/agnostic-draggable/README.md

 Enables dragging functionality on any DOM element.
 Move the Draggable element by clicking on it and dragging it anywhere within the viewport.

-Elements modified or created will use the same CSS classes from jQuery UI:
+Elements modified or created will use the same CSS classes inherited from jQuery UI's implementation:

 -   ui-draggable: the element being dragged
 -   ui-draggable-handle: the handle of the draggable element.
 By default, each draggable is also a handle